Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 train/test: 1.1
 ```

 Hmm, our training error is somewhat lower than the test error.
 In fact, the test error is 1.1 times or 10% worse.
+It's not a big difference but it's worth investigating.

 Which region does that put us in?

-That's right, it's every so slightly in the *High Variance* region, which means our model is overfitting somewhat.
-Again, that means our model has too much complexity.
+That's right, it's every so slightly in the *High Variance* region, which means our model is slightly overfitting.
+Again, that means our model has a tad too much complexity.

 Unfortunately, we're stuck at this point.

 You're probably thinking, *"Hey wait, no we're not.
 I can drop a feature or two and then recalculate training error and test error."*

 My response is simply: *NOPE.
 DON'T. PLEASE.
-JUST DON'T EVER DO THAT.
 EVER.
 FOR ANY REASON.
 PERIOD.*

 Why not?